 High-fat diets such as the keto diet can actually reduce appetite — even when restricting calories.
 This is due to the satiating nature of fat-rich foods.

-3. Healthy Brain Support
+3. Mental Clarity Support

-4. Support Gut Health
+4. Gut Support

 Many with sensitive guts shudder at the thought of eating a high-fat, low-carb diet because increased fat intake can sometimes boost bowel transit time.
 But this is generally only a short-lived side effect.

 Overall, a low-carb diet can support a healthy gut, so the keto diet may be a great “gut” option!

 The keto diet and lifestyle has also been show to help support a healthy response to stress—and who wouldn’t want that?

 What’s probably most shocking about a ketogenic diet is how it reportedly supports energy levels.